MicrosoftDocs/minecraft-creator/creator/Documents/EntityModelingAndAnimation.md

 If you now spawn a robot and push it down an edge, the animation will play.
 But it will only play once.

 The reason for that is the fact that the query in the scripts section is only a blend value for the animation.
-It defines “how much” the animation plays, not when it plays and when it doesn't.
+It defines "how much" the animation plays, not when it plays and when it doesn't.
 That’s why the animation will start playing once `!query.is_on_ground` is `true/1`, but it will never stop playing.
 It will just fade out once the value is `false/0` again, and the next time it will fade into the animation again.
 It won’t play from the start again.

 We can use this behavior quite well for static or looping animations that have no beginning and no end.
 But if we want to start the animation every time the query changes, we need a different approach.
 This is where animation controllers come in.